Feta (Vermont Creamery)

-Founded in 1984 by Allison Hooper and Bob Reese, Vermont Butter & Cheese is located near Websterville, Vermont.
-Having spent time with a small-scale cheesemaker in Brittany during the 1970's, Allison was working as a state dairy lab technician in Vermont when she responded to a request from Bob Reese to produce some fresh chèvre for a state dinner.
-At the time, Bob was employed as Marketing Director for the Vermont Dept. of Agriculture.
-The chèvre was a hit and after some experimentation, Bob & Allison decided to go into production on a more formal basis, founding Vermont Butter & Cheese.
-Milk for cheese production comes from 21 family farms in Vermont, New Hampshire, New York and Quebec.
-Each farm has an average herd size of approximately 150 goats.
-Vermont Butter & Cheese makes a variety of fresh and young style cheeses and cultured dairy products, many of which are based on French recipes.
-They also make an outstanding cultured butter.
-Cheeses are made from either goat's or cow's milk.
-Vermont Creamery’s Feta is crafted in the Greek Style.
-Fresh pasteurized goat’s milk cheese is inoculated with cultures and microbial rennet.
-After the curds are set and cut, the curds are put into square forms to drain.
-After being flipped once, the blocks of feta are packed back in brine, which is slightly less salty than is Greek counterpoint, therefore enhancing the fresh goat’s milk flavor.
+Founded in 1984 by Allison Hooper and Bob Reese, Vermont Creamery is located near Websterville, Vermont.
+Having spent time with a small-scale cheesemaker in Brittany during the 1970s, Allison was working as a state dairy lab technician in Vermont when she responded to a request from Bob Reese to produce some fresh chèvre for a state dinner.
+At the time, Bob was employed as marketing director for the Vermont Department of Agriculture.
+The chèvre was a hit and after some experimentation, Bob and Allison decided to go into production on a more formal basis, founding Vermont Creamery.

-This fresh, creamy and slightly tangy cheese is ideal for salads, omelets, or just eaten on its own with a drizzle of olive oil and crusty bread.
+This fresh, creamy, and slightly tangy cheese is ideal for salads, omelets, or to be eaten on its own with a drizzle of olive oil and crusty bread.